 The process is likely contributing to the spread inside dormitories.
 “There’s something like 50, 60, 70 people in a dorm.
 That’s significant,” she added.
 The organizer spoke with detainees who said the situation is psychologically stressful.
 The uncertainty combined with quarantine and the knowledge that coronavirus is already inside the facility is creating panic among detainees.
 One detainee told Herrera, “Here, they kill you psychologically.”

 “It was striking language and I speaks to how many of them are feeling.
 The calls sound more panicked, more desperate — the way they talk about their own fears, about what’s going to happen to them keeps escalating and getting more and more severe,” Herrera explained.
 Asked whether detainees informed her of any new instances of retaliation, the organizer said it appears that has only been the case when detainees initiate hunger strikes.
 “When they go on hunger strike they’re threatened with solitary confinement.
 Some of them are actually placed in solitary.
 I’ve also heard that when they talk to reporters they’re threatened with solitary.
-After a demonstration outside PIDC on June 6, Herrera got a call from detainees in the dormitory who called her to speak with reporters in which they told her that multiple officials came into the dorm and were “very upset with them for having called us and for announcing the hunger strike”, threatening to put detainees in solitary, which ICE refers to as “administrative segregation.”
+After a demonstration outside PIDC on June 6, Herrera got a call from detainees in the dormitory who called her to speak with reporters in which they told her that multiple officials came into the dorm and were “very upset with them for having called us and for announcing the hunger strike”, threatening to put detainees in solitary, which ICE refers to as “disciplinary segregation.”
 As per ICE’s hunger strike policy, the agency can isolate and monitor any detainee who hasn’t eaten for 72 hours, the point at which officials formally recognize a hunger strike.

 Advocates continue to urge elected officials to make an unannounced visit to the facility.
 Cameron County officials have been in touch with advocates regarding the developing situation at PIDC, and while they’re taking some steps, including possibly drafting a letter to ICE, Herrera and others don’t feel they’re going far enough.
 “We’ve sent suggestions and guidance.
 We even shared draft language with them.
 They’re being very cautious and we even heard that a lawyer for the county asked Vela’s office for the letter he sent to model it after the questions they asked.
 I think they could be asking more.
 This has clearly, clearly materialized into a crisis.
 The worst could happen.
 Someone could die.
 Multiple people could die, and I don’t think we’re doing enough to respond to that.”